top of page

 “We kind of know who we’re for.”

-Don’t hire sales and marketing leaders and expect them to guess.
+Don’t hire sales and marketing leads and expect them to guess.

-You’ll burn good talent, then blame them when nothing converts.
+You’ll burn good talent — and then blame them when it doesn’t convert.

 This Isn’t About Blame — It’s About Ownership

-Founders come to us thinking they need a sharper funnel, better messaging, or a new VP.
+Founders come to us thinking they need a sharper funnel, a better VP, or a new narrative.

 Ready to Reset?